lucask07/instrbuilder/README.md

 1. Command lists for Keysight oscilloscopes, function generator, DMM; Rigol DC Power Supply (*commands.csv*) are included in the package at: *instrbuilder/instruments/*

-2. Modify the example YAML file and move the ~/.instrbuilder/ OR create your own
+2. A YAML file is used to track your specific system configurations and instrument addresses (e.g.USB0::0x0957::0x0407::MY44060286::INSTR).
+Modify the example YAML file and move to ~/.instrbuilder/ OR create your own

 ### Create Your Own YAML